-General Tank Storage
+General Propane Tank Storage

 Store a propane tank, no matter how large or small, outdoors in a well-ventilated area.
 Never store a tank in a basement, in your home or in an attached garage.
 Keeping a tank indoors can raise the temperature inside the tank, which can be a fire hazard.
 Propane tanks should be kept at temperatures lower than 120 degrees Fahrenheit for safe storage.

 You can also store a propane tank in a detached shed or garage if it's well-ventilated.
 Keep it away from anything that's flammable or combustible as well as electric tools.
 Place it on the floor so it doesn't fall or get knocked over.
 A completely empty tank is safe to store in an indoor area at a moderate temperature.
 Don't store any tank in an attic or area that may get excessively hot.

 Take older propane tanks to a professional for checkups.
 Propane retailers have equipment to test for leaks.
 Transport the tank in an upright position in a well-ventilated space, such as a truck bed.
 If a propane tank shows signs of rust or peeling paint, replace it.
 If you aren't sure, ask an expert at your local propane-refilling station.

 If you smell a propane odor when the tank is not in use, it may have a leaking valve or other problem.
-Take the tank to an authorized refilling center and ask to have the tank tested.
+Take the tank to an authorized propane refilling center and ask to have the tank tested.
 If the tank does have a leak, do not refill it.
 Ask the retailer where to take the tank to discard it properly.

 Kathy Adams is an award-winning writer.
 She is an avid DIYer that is equally at home repurposing random objects into new, useful creations as she is at supporting community gardening efforts and writing about healthy alternatives to household chemicals.
 She's written numerous DIY articles for paint and decor companies, as well as for Black + Decker, Hunker, SFGate, Landlordology and others.